pavithracp1104-book/Advance-Time-series-Forecasting/README.md

 Batch size: 32

-Maximum epochs: 30
+Epochs: 30

 Early stopping patience: 5

-6. Model Evaluation Metrics
+5. Model Evaluation Metrics

-The trained model is evaluated using standard time series metrics.
+The trained model is evaluated using standard forecasting metrics.

-Observed test results:

-RMSE: approximately 0.18

-MAE: approximately 0.14

-MAPE: approximately 9 to 11 percent
+Performance results on test data:

+Metric	Value
+RMSE	~0.18
+MAE	~0.14
+MAPE	~10 percent

-The deep learning model significantly outperforms the baseline model across all metrics.
+The LSTM model outperforms the baseline model by more than 50 percent reduction in RMSE.

-7. Explainability Analysis
+6. Explainability Analysis

 Explainability is achieved using an attention mechanism.

-Key findings from attention analysis:
+Observations from attention weight analysis:

-Recent time steps receive higher attention weights
+Recent time steps receive higher importance

-Periodic peaks in attention align with underlying sinusoidal patterns
+Periodic attention peaks align with sinusoidal components in the data

-The model learns both short-term dependencies and longer temporal trends
+The model captures both short-term fluctuations and long-term temporal patterns

-This confirms that the model does not behave as a black box and captures meaningful temporal structure.
+This confirms that the model learns meaningful temporal dependencies rather than acting as a black box.

-8. Key Results and Insights

-Deep learning model reduces RMSE by more than 50 percent compared to the baseline

-Attention visualization provides interpretable temporal importance

-The model successfully captures nonlinear and noisy time series behavior

-These results validate the effectiveness of LSTM-based forecasting with explainability.
+7. Comparative Performance Analysis
+Model	RMSE
+Naive Baseline	~0.42
+LSTM + Attention	~0.18

+The deep learning model significantly outperforms the statistical baseline.

-9. Project Deliverables Included
+8. Project Deliverables

+This submission includes:

-Fully runnable Python implementation (single-cell execution)
+Fully runnable Python code (single-cell execution)

-Complete preprocessing, training, evaluation, and explainability pipeline
+Complete preprocessing, training, and evaluation pipeline

-Baseline model comparison
+Baseline comparison

-Quantitative metrics
+Explainability analysis

-Model architecture summary
+Model architecture documentation

-10. How to Run the Project

-Open the Python notebook or script

-Run the entire code in a single cell

-The model trains, evaluates, and generates explainability plots automatically

-No external dataset download or configuration is required.
+9. Limitations and Future Work

+Transformer-based architectures can be explored for long-range dependencies

+Multi-step forecasting horizons can be extended

+SHAP-based explainability can be applied for further interpretation

-11. Conclusion
+10. Conclusion

-This project demonstrates an end-to-end deep learning solution for time series forecasting with interpretability.
-By integrating LSTM networks with attention mechanisms, the model achieves strong predictive performance while providing insights into learned temporal dependencies.
+This project demonstrates that deep learning models, specifically LSTM networks with attention mechanisms, provide superior forecasting performance on complex time series data while maintaining interpretability.
+The approach satisfies both predictive accuracy and explainability requirements.